hyperionreborn/tradecryptobot/README.md

 # crypto

-Drafting a crypto trading bot using the dexscreener API
+A crypto trading bot using binance API

 ## Pre requisites